tajseattle/BetterDisplayTajSeattle/README.md

 ## Compatibility

+> [!NOTE]
+> **The app is compatible with macOS 26 Tahoe** (Developer Beta 2).
+To ensure the best experience, some settings may require adjustment.
+An updated version of the app—with enhanced compatibility and refreshed visuals—is currently in development and will be available as an internal pre-release in the coming weeks.
+>
+> For further details, see [this discussion](https://github.com/waydabber/BetterDisplay/discussions/4418).

 - The latest v3.x version of the app is compatible with all **Apple Silicon** and **Intel** Macs running macOS **Sequoia**, **Sonoma**, **Ventura** (13.2 or newer).
 - The latest stable v2.x version of the app supports macOS **Sonoma**, **Ventura** and **Monterey** (12.4 or newer).
 - The v1.x app version is compatible with macOS **Monterey**, **Big Sur**, **Catalina** and **Mojave**.